randym/axlsx/README.md

 **12. Auto filtering tables with worksheet.auto_filter

-**13. Export using shared strings or inline string
+**13. Export using shared strings or inline strings so we can inter-op with iWork Numbers (sans charts for now).

-**14. Output to disk or StringIO
+**14. Output to file or StringIO

 Installing
 ----------